ericclack/python-text-adventure/doc/part1.rst

    'letf'
    'l'

 That's a lot of possibilities and they all mean left.
-We want our program to cope with these and do the right thing, so an easy thing to do is take the first letter and uppercase it, then we should always have an 'L' if they want to go left and an 'R' if they want to go right.
+We want our program to cope with these and do the right thing, so an easy thing to do is take the first letter and lowercase it, then we should always have an 'l' if they want to go left and an 'r' if they want to go right.

 Add this line under the `input` statement:

 .. code:: python

-   go = go[0].upper()
+   go = go[0].lower()

 Did you notice that the first letter is numbered zero?
 This is the case in most programming languages, counting in lists starts at zero.

 So now we can check the `go` variable and send the player to the right place.
-We'll do this with an if-statment.
+We'll do this with an if-statement.
 Add the code to the end of your program:

 .. code:: python

-   if go == 'L':
+   if go == 'l':
-      print("You have chosen the left tunnel") if go == 'R':
+      print("You have chosen the left tunnel") if go == 'r':
       print("You have chosen the right tunnel")

 This works OK but there are some bugs.
-Try answering the question with something other than L or R and the program just ends.
+Try answering the question with something other than 'l' or 'r' and the program just ends.
 Of if you enter nothing (just press return) and you'll see an error:

 .. code:: python